 In 1911 John and Florence Mills were in residence at No 9 with their children, father John being employed as an auctioneers porter.
 John Robert Mills was born in Gloucester in 1869, son of John, a horse nail maker, and Martha Mills.
 John Robert had married Florence Mary Haywood at St Marks, Gloucester, in 1894, originally living in Millbrook Street, Gloucester, and they were to have seven children; Ida Florence, Gladys Constance, Francis John, Doris Maud, Stanley Baden Powell, Hilda Grace and Cyril Arthur.
 Florence was born at Birmingham in 1869.
 By 1905 they had moved to Broadclose Road then by 1911 to Norton Green.
 They did not stay here long before moving to The Leigh and later returning to Norton to live at The Laurels, Cold Elm, by approximately 1920.
 John died in 1949 and Florence in 1953.

 During the First World War Amelia Ridler was in residence.
 Amelia was born in 1866 at Maisemore, the daughter of Thomas, an agricultural labourer, and Ann Goode.
 Amelia married Joseph Ridler at Hartpury in 1887 and they were to have seven children.
 In 1901 the family were living at Blackwells End Green, and in 1911 at Upper Butter End, both Hartpury, where Oliver was employed as a farm labourer.
 Husband Joseph died in 1911 and around this time Amelia came to Norton and lived at No 9 Norton Green.
 We know that Amelia was here when her son Oliver enlisted for army service in the First World War where he was killed in 1917.
-Around the same time Amelia remarried William Bailey and they settled at No 16a Norton Green, now known as Goose Cottage.
+Late in 1917 Amelia remarried William Bailey at Gloucester Register Office and in 1921 they were still living in the five roomed property here with William employed as a roadman with Gloucestershire Rural Council.
+Amelia's daughter Dorothy Ridler was also in residence.
+Not long after this they moved and settled at No 16a Norton Green, now known as Goose Cottage.

 The next time that the property can be identified is not until 1929 when Christopher and Alice King were in residence.
 In 1939 they were still here with Christopher employed as the Estate bricklayer and he was also in the Auxiliary Fire Service.
 In 1934 Christopher was verger at St Mary’s church, Norton.